Jones0611/Jones0611/README.md

 ## 💡 What I Bring to the Table

-- Proficient in Java, Spring Boot, Hibernate, and RESTful APIs
+- Proficient in Java, Spring Boot, Python and MySQL
 - Knowledgeable in frontend technologies: HTML, CSS, JavaScript
 - Experienced with Git and Docker for version control and containerization
 - Strong commitment to continuous learning and professional growth